ngokhoa1202/cs-note/computer-network/application-layer/http/HTTP.md

 - Not cacheable.
 - Not allowed in HTML Forms.
 # HTTP Status Code
+## Informational responses (`100` - `199`)
+- Responses with status codes that are defined as *heuristically cacheable* (e.g., 200, 203, 204, 206, 300, 301, 308, 404, 405, 410, 414, and 501 in this specification)
+### 101 Switching protocols
+- This code is sent in response to an `Upgrade`request header from the client and indicates the protocol the server is switching to.
+## Successful responses (`200` - `299`)
+### 200 OK
+- The request succeeded.
+- The result and meaning of "success" depends on the semantics of HTTP method:
+	- `GET`: The resource has been fetched and transmitted in the message body.
+	- `HEAD`: Representation headers are included in the response without any message body.
+	- `PUT`or `POST`: The resource describing the result of the action is transmitted in the message body.
+	- `TRACE`: The message body contains the request as received by the server.
+### 201 Created
+- The request succeeded, and a new resource was created as a result.
+This is typically the response sent after `POST`requests, or some `PUT`requests.
+- The HTTP response will optionally contain the `Location` header field to indicate the URL of the created resource.
+### 202 Accepted
+- The request has been received but <mark class="hltr-yellow">not yet caused any side effect</mark>.
+It is <mark class="hltr-yellow">noncommittal</mark>, since there is *no way in HTTP to later send an asynchronous response* indicating the outcome of the request.
+- It is intended for cases where another process or server handles the request, or for batch processing.
+### 204 No Content
+- There is no content to send for this request, but the headers are useful.
+## Re-directional messages (`300` - `399`)
+### 301 Moved Permanently
+- The *URL* of the requested resource has been <mark class="hltr-yellow">changed permanently.</mark>
+- The new URL is given in the response `Location` header.
+### 302 Found
+- This response code means that the URI of requested resource has been changed _temporarily_.
+- The new URL is given in the response `Location` header.
+### 303 See Other
+- The server sent this response to <mark class="hltr-yellow">direct</mark> the client to get the requested *resource at another URI* with a `GET` request.
+### 304 Not Modified
+- The response has not been modified, so the client can continue to use the <mark class="hltr-yellow">same cached version</mark> of the response.
+### 307 Temporary Redirect
+- This has the same semantics as the `302 Found` response code, with the exception that the user agent _must not_ change the HTTP method used.
+### 308 Permanent Redirect
+- This has the same semantics as the `301 Moved Permanently` HTTP response code, with the exception that the user agent _must not_ change the HTTP method used.
+## Client error responses (`400` - `499`)
+### 400 Bad Request
+- The server cannot or will not process the request due to client errors.
+- This error is generic for client error fallback.
+### 401 Unauthorized
+- Although the HTTP standard specifies "unauthorized", semantically this response means "unauthenticated".
+That is, the client <mark class="hltr-yellow">must authenticate</mark> itself to get the requested response.
+### 403 Forbidden
+- The client does not have permissions to access the content; that is, it is unauthorized, so the server is refusing to give the requested resource.
+- Unlike `401 Unauthorized`, the client's identity is known to the server.
+### 404 Not Found
+- The server cannot find the requested resource.
+	- In the browser, this means the URL is not recognized.'
+	- In an API, this can also mean that the endpoint is valid but the resource itself does not exist.
+### 405 Method Not Allowed
+- The request method is known by the server but is not supported by the target resource.
+### 407 Proxy authentication required
+- This status code is the same as `401 Unauthorzed` but authentication needs to be done by a proxy.
+### 408 Request Timeout
+- This response is sent on an *idle connection* by some servers, even without any previous request by the client.
+The server would like to <mark class="hltr-yellow">shut down</mark> this unused <mark class="hltr-yellow">connection</mark>.
+### 409 Conflict
+- This response is sent when a request conflicts with the current state of the server.
+### 415 Unsupported Media Type
+- The media format of the requested data is not supported by the server, so the server rejects the request.
+### 422 Unprocessable Content
+- The request was well-formed but was unable to be followed due to semantic errors such as invalid file content.
+### 423 Locked
+- The resource that is being accessed is locked.
+### 451 Unavailable Legal Reasons
+- The user agent requested a resource that cannot legally be provided, such as a web page censored by a government.
+## Server error responses (`500` - `599`)
+### 500 Internal Server Error
+- The server has encountered a situation it does not know how to handle.
+- This error is generic, indicating that the server cannot find a more appropriate `5XX` status code to respond with.
+### 502 Bad Gateway
+- The server, while working as a gateway to get a response needed to handle the request, got an invalid response.
+### 503 Service Unavailable
+- The server is not ready to handle the request.
+Common causes are a server that is down for maintenance or that is overloaded.
+- This response should be used for temporary conditions and the `Retry-After` HTTP header should, if possible, contain the estimated time before the recovery of the service.
+### 504 Gateway Timeout
+- This error response is returned when the server is acting as a gateway and cannot get a response in time.
 ***
 # References
 1. Computer Networking  A Top-Down Approach, Global Edition, 8th Edition - James F. Kurose - Keith W. Ross.